sistla-gautam/second-brain/1Projects/The Final Manuscript/Stage 2/Physical Evidence (updated).md

 - **Location:** Found in a fireplace of Eleanor Blackwood's study
 - **Details:** Appears to be financial records that are burnt
-- **Note**: No text is understandable.
-The pages seem to show some records containing the company "MP Clinical Research"

 ---